AI Product Requirements Masterclass

 Teams also need to communicate the significance of the problem and convince people why it's worth solving.
 Without doing this, they're simply taking orders and who knows if the solution will actually meet needs in the world.
 It depends on whether you're solving the right user problems in the first place.

-This class teaches you how to solve the right problem, and how to solve the problem correctly.
+This class teaches you how to solve the right problem, and how to solve the problem correctly, and how to utilize AI as a tool for powerful requirements delivery on Agile teams.

 Take a deep dive in product management and product strategy with this masterclass.
 The next time someone asks for a solution, you'll be equipped with tools to break it down into user problems, user goals, user need, and more.
 Through this you will build better things for the world and empower teams to do better work.